peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## May.
+19, 2023

+Drafted 2023 focus areas and goals for CSTAR, providing a strategic roadmap for future initiatives

+Conducted interview with Henri Dwyer at Prescient, gathering valuable insights for project planning

+Completed first proofread of maintenance/outage templates, improving clarity and consistency

+Initiated second proofread of maintenance/outage email templates, ensuring error-free communication

+Organized Vision & Challenges section of CSTAR slide deck, presenting a clear and concise overview

+Rescheduled meeting with Loryn Holokai, optimizing team availability for collaboration

+Reviewed and provided feedback on changes to training needs analysis, enhancing the effectiveness of training programs

+Finalized proofreading of maintenance/outage templates, ensuring accurate and polished content

+Audited Vision & current challenges slides for CSTAR, refining presentation materials for optimal impact

+Participated in Change Management meeting, contributing to the development of organizational strategies

+Created Geneious Prime example release notes, showcasing new features and improvements

+Audited Architecture & design process section for CSTAR slide deck, ensuring alignment with project objectives

+Audited Solution framework & personas section for CSTAR slide deck, refining content for target audience

+Collaborated with Tracy & Madalene on developing training programs, identifying key areas for improvement

+Summarized notes from training needs assessment meeting, providing a concise overview for future reference

+Provided feedback on training initiative plan, contributing to the enhancement of training strategies

+Attended two meetings with Tracy to discuss scope of training project, ensuring alignment with organizational goals

+Audited execution & governance section of CSTAR slide deck, refining content for clarity and accuracy

+Completed comprehensive audit of the entire CSTAR slide deck, ensuring a polished and cohesive presentation

+## May.
 12, 2023

 Q2 Newsletter Discussion: Engaged in strategic planning for the quarterly newsletter, ensuring relevant content and optimal reader engagement.